Anderson Valley · Mendocino County, California

 Hospitality with purpose

 Guests aren't just staying overnight.
-They're participating in a living system where lodging, food, and land stewardship are inseparable.
+They're participating in a living system where lodging, food, wellness, and land stewardship are inseparable.

 4